-Zuckerberg also added that Meta is working on augmented reality NFTs which users can add to Instagram Stories using Spark AR, the company’s software AR platform.
+Zuckerberg also added that the social platform is working on augmented reality NFTs which users can add to Instagram Stories using Spark AR, the company’s software AR platform.

 If you see something out of place or would like to contribute to this story, check out our Ethics and Policy section.